The Vermont Statutes Online

 Chapter 005 : Employment Practices

-(b) The Commissioner shall investigate the complaint, and may examine the employer’s records, enter and inspect the employer’s business premises, question such employees, subpoena witnesses, and compel the production of books, papers, correspondence, memoranda, and other records necessary and material to investigate the complaint.
-If a person fails to comply with any lawfully issued subpoena, or a witness refuses to testify to any matter on which he or she may be lawfully interrogated, the Commissioner may seek an order from the Civil Division of the Superior Court compelling testimony or compliance with the subpoena.
+(b) The Commissioner shall investigate the complaint, and may examine the employer’s records, enter and inspect the employer’s business premises, question employees, subpoena witnesses, and compel the production of books, papers, correspondence, memoranda, and other records necessary and material to investigate the complaint.
+If a person fails to comply with any lawfully issued subpoena, or a witness refuses to testify to any matter on which the witness may be lawfully interrogated, the Commissioner may seek an order from the Civil Division of the Superior Court compelling testimony or compliance with the subpoena.

 (c) If after the investigation wages are found to be due, the Commissioner shall attempt to settle the matter between the employer and employee.
 If the attempt fails, the Commissioner shall issue a written determination and order for collection, which shall specify the facts and the conclusions upon which the determination is based.
 The Department shall collect from the employer the amounts due and remit them to the employee.
 Notice of the determination and the order for collection to the employer shall be provided to all interested parties by certified mail or service.